 Leverage eDVIR Results to Expedite Repairs

-Heavy equipment inspections have a wealth of benefits.
-Not only do they keep you compliant; they also help your operators communicate any asset issues with you.
+Performing a proper heavy equipment inspection has a wealth of benefits.
+Not only will it keep you compliant; they also help your operators communicate any asset issues with you.

 Heavy equipment is often left in the hands of Mother Nature.
 Equipment is typically uncovered on a jobsite for weeks or months at a time, so inspections are crucial to determine any weather damage to your assets.